medpaf/hawk/README.md

 ![vuln](https://user-images.githubusercontent.com/61552222/135897248-dfaee83e-4e42-4941-887b-ff2419f08ab7.gif)

 **Disclaimer**: Note that this feature uses Shodan API.
-It is recommended to change the API key to yours as the key provided may being used by other people.
+It is recommended to change the API key to yours as the key provided might be being used by other people.
 ### ifconfig
 If you want to display your system's current TCP/IP network configuration, type the following command: